Addressing Tutorial

 Tip

-To display address pools used by your lab topology, use netlab create -o yaml:addressing
+To display address pools used by your lab topology, use the netlab create -o yaml:addressing command.

-To change the system defaults, specify addressing section in your lab topology.
-System defaults are always deep-merged with topology file settings, allowing you to specify just the changes you want to make.
+To change the system defaults, specify the addressing section in your lab topology.
+System defaults are always deep-merged with topology file settings, allowing you to specify only the changes you want to make.

-For example, to use default AWS CIDR block for LAN segments, specify addressing.lan.ipv4 parameter:
+For example, to use the default AWS CIDR block for LAN segments, specify addressing.lan.ipv4 parameter:

 addressing.lan.ipv4: 172.31.0.0/16

-Obviously you could use the more traditional dictionary hierarchy if you prefer longer YAML files:
+You could also use the more traditional dictionary hierarchy if you prefer longer YAML files:

 addressing: